Skip to main content

 Triggering review-agent:

-# Via dashboard - click "Review" button on issue card
+# Via dashboard: click "Review" on an issue card

 Review outcomes: